athankefalas/Stitcher/README.md

 ##### Inject By Type

 The default way to register and inject dependencies is by their type, or a supertype related by a protocol conformance or by inheritance.
-Other that using the dependency type directly a few common types are also supported:
+Other that using the dependency type directly, a few common types are also supported:

 1. Optional
    Injects a dependency that matches the `Wrapped` type, or nil if no such dependency is found.